-PDA (personal digital assistant) is a term for any small mobile hand-held device that provides computing and information storage and retrieval capabilities for personal or business use, often for keeping schedule calendars and address book information handy.
-The term handheld is a synonym.
-Many people use the name of one of the popular PDA products as a generic term.
-These include Hewlett-Packard's Palmtop and 3Com's PalmPilot.
+Personal digital assistant is a term for a small, mobile, handheld device that provides computing and information storage and retrieval capabilities for personal or business use, often for keeping schedules, calendars and address book information handy.